-691 Directed Research (1-10)
+691. Directed Research (1-10).
 Pr., graduate standing and permission of instructor.

-Independent study of justice and public safety problems, issues, and theories.
-Credit may not exceed five hours for any single project
+Independent study of justice and public safety problems, issues, and

-695 Justice and Public Safety Internship (1-10)
+695. Justice and Public Safety Internship (1-10).
 Pr., graduate standing and permission of instructor.

 Supervised experience in an administrative setting which provides the opportunity to integrate theory and practice in justice and public safety agencies.
-Credit may not exceed five hours for any single internship
+Credit may not exceed five hours for any single internship.

-699 Thesis Credit (1-5)

-Pr., graduate standing and permission of committee chairperson
+- 699. Thesis Credit (l-5).
+Pr., graduate standing and permission of committee chairperson. - 999.
+Master's Comprehensive Examination (0).